McShelby/hugo-theme-relearn/exampleSite/content/dev/maintaining/_index.en.md

 Releases resulting in a new major or minor number are called main release.

-Releases containing bugixes only, are only increasing the patch release number.
+Releases containing bugfixes only, are only increasing the patch release number.
 Those releases don't result in announcements on the [What's new](basics/migration) page.

 Entries on the [What's new](basics/migration) page are checked and enforced during the `version-release` GitHub Action.